 - Use business letter format.
 You have to consider that this a professional letter, so it’s best that you use a business letter format for it.
 So on the top left corner, include your contact information and the contact information of the employee that’s resigning.
 Then you have to make sure that you sign the letter and type your name right below it.

 - Accept the resignation.
-When you’re writing the body of the letter, you have to state that you have accepted the employee’s resignation letter.
+When you’re writing the body of the letter, you have to state that you have accepted the employee’s resignation letter in PDF.
 The statement should also show the employee’s official last day of work.
 You’ll want to make sure that this is on here as it needs to be on file in the employee’s records.